pocomane/little_unix_for_windows/Readme.md

 > bblink.sh

 When it ends, close the admin terminal, you are done.

-Note that some system (e.g. windows 7) have issues copyng or archiving/extracting the symbolic link.
-In any moment you can refresh them with
+Note that in some cases windows does not copyng (or extract) correctly the symbolic link.
+It could just duplicate the original file resulting in a larger directory size (i.e. ~ 100 Mb vs ~ 5 Mb of a regular one).
+Or it can generate other type of links, that will prevent some utilities to work work properly (e.g.  "ls" could not list anything).
+In any moment you can correct all this issues with

 > bblink.sh -r
 > bblink.sh

-(The first just delete all the links or wrong generated file copies)
+The first just delete all the links or wrong generated file copies.

 Use the interactive shell/terminal
 ----------------------------------